AFM-SPM/home/README.md

-# afmstats home
+# AFM-SPM home

-This repository is a base for the afmstats GitHub organisation.
+This repository is a base for the AFM-SPM GitHub organisation.
 The current objectives of the organisation are (loosely):

 * Host and facilitate development of AFM/SPM software in git repositories.
 * Host static forks of repositories where development is taking place elsewhere.